Maps on manifolds onto graphs locally regarded as the quotient maps onto Reeb spaces of some differentiable maps and a new construction problem: Main theorems and proofs with explanations of terminologies, notions and notation needed.

+For {\it Morse} functions, see \cite{golubitskyguillemin} and \cite{milnor} for example.
+The former book respects the viewpoint from the singularity theory and the latter respects applications to algebraic topological or differential topological properties of the manifolds.

-\begin{Def} A {\it fold} map is a $C^{\infty}$ map around each singular point which is $C^{\infty}$ equivalent to a product map of a Morse function and the identity map on a $C^{\infty}$ differentiable manifold.
-A {\it special generic} map is a fold map at each singular point which is $C^{\infty}$ equivalent to the product map of a natural height function of an unit open ball and the identity map on a $C^{\infty}$ manifold. \end{Def} Precise explanations on this definition are in \cite{golubitskyguillemin}, \cite{saeki} and \cite{saeki2}, for example.
+\begin{Def} A {\it fold} map is a $C^{\infty}$ map around each singular point which is $C^{\infty}$ equivalent to the product map of a Morse function and the identity map on a $C^{\infty}$ manifold. \end{Def} Precise expositions on fold maps are in \cite{golubitskyguillemin} and \cite{saeki} for example.